VA Connecticut Healthcare System Fellowships

 Clinical Health Psychology

-APA-accredited; one-year; 3 slots; John Sellinger is Director.
-Fellowship training is centered around four key competencies – advanced clinical practice, program development, research, and training.
-In addition to conducting research in areas relevant to health psychology, Fellows work to develop clinical programs and deliver clinical services across a variety of settings, including primary care, pain clinic, oncology, weight management, stroke clinic, smoking cessation, and inpatient units.
-Contact John Sellinger, Ph.D., at John.Sellinger1@va.gov or 1-203-932-5711 ext.
+APA-accredited; one-year; 5 slots; John Sellinger, Ph.D. is the Director of Training.
+Residency training is centered around four key competencies – advanced clinical practice, program development, research, and interprofessional education and training.
+In addition to conducting research in areas relevant to health psychology, Residents work to develop clinical programs and deliver clinical services across a variety of settings, including primary care, pain clinic, oncology, weight management, stroke clinic, smoking cessation, palliative care, and the inpatient units.
+Two of our training slots are positioned within our Center of Excellence in Primary Care Education, where Health Psychology residents train alongside residents from MD, NP, and Pharmacy training programs.
+For more information about all of the positions offered within our training program, and to learn how to apply, please visit our program website and brochure using this link.
+If you have any questions, please contact John Sellinger, PhD, at John.Sellinger1@va.gov or 1-203-932-5711 ext.
 3589.

 Clinical Psychology with an Emphasis in Psychosocial Rehabilitation1 year, APA-accredited.
 Multidisciplinary; 2 psychology slots.
 Based at the VA's Errera Community Care Center where there are an array of community-based rehabilitative programs including day and crisis intervention programs (for individuals struggling with mental illness and/ or substance abuse disorders, homelessness), vocational programs, housing programs, homeless outreach and engagement, advocacy and clinical case management programs.
 Residents learn different evidence-based practices and undertake innovative outcome-based work.
 Many opportunities exist for participating in ongoing collaborative research and scholarly writing.
-Contact Anne Klee, Ph.D., Program Director at Anne.Klee@va.gov or 1-203-479-8035.
+Contact Meaghan Stacy, PhD, at Meaghan.Stacy@va.gov or 1-203-932-5711, ext.
+2916.

 Integrated Care Addiction Fellowship